Vizqui06/Project_Amigo_Academy/documentation/back_AIUsage.md

 1.- Error in the server.js file

 " I have an error trying to get the file(s) of this path 'api/courses/:id'.
-I believe this error is in the server.js file or the .ejs files.
+I believe this error is in the server.js file.
 Could you help me find and if possible, correct this file?
 Take into account this is the project's current file and folder organization:

 (+) Folder
 (-) File